Adventure·Halls of Origination, Uldum·Reverent

 She raised her hand and called for Heroism.

 The construct staggered.
 The disc dimmed for a breath, and the breath was enough.
-She drove a lava burst into the gap her storm had opened.
+She drove a Lava Burst into the gap her storm had opened.
 Rajh folded onto one knee, then onto two, sun-fire guttering.
 His eyes went to the disc above him, still waiting for the room to refill him.

 The room did not.